everx-labs/ever-sdk/docs/mod_net.md

 ### Result

 - `values`: _any_ – Values for requested fields.
 <br>Returns an array of strings.
-Each string refers to the corresponding `fields` item.<br>Numeric values is returned as a decimal string representations.
+Each string refers to the corresponding `fields` item.<br>Numeric value is returned as a decimal string representations.

 ## wait_for_collection